rcarrata/rcarrata.github.io/_posts/2023-05-24-supply-chain-2.md

 comments: true
 ---

-What steps can we take to establish trust in our Software Supply Chain and ensure that our software can be traced back to its origin without introducing malicious code or dependencies?
+What steps can we take to establish trust in our Software Supply Chain and ensure that our software can be traced back to its origin without malicious code or dependencies being introduced?
 Moreover, how can we integrate Open Source tools to enhance the security of our Software Supply Chain’s lifecycle?

 As we explained in our [first blog post](https://rcarrata.com/kubernetes/security/supply-chain-1/), software supply chain is the series of steps performed when writing, testing, packaging, and distributing application software to end consumers.

-Establishing trust in the software supply chain has become essential to ensuring software components’ security and reliability.
-With the majority of open-source software and the growing demand for supply chain management, it’s crucial to have robust processes to prevent malicious code or dependencies from being introduced; integrating open-source tools can enhance the software supply chain’s lifecycle security.
+Establishing trust in the software supply chain has become essential to ensuring the security and reliability of software components.
+With the majority of software being open-source and the growing demand for supply chain management, it’s crucial to have robust processes to prevent malicious code or dependencies from being introduced; integrating open-source tools can enhance the software supply chain’s lifecycle security.

 In this blog post that my friend and colleague [Rodrigo Alvares](https://www.linkedin.com/in/ralvares/) prepared, we will discuss the actions you can take to establish trust in the software supply chain and the critical role that open-source tools can play in verifying the reliability of software components.

-NOTE: this blog post was original posted in [Opensourcerers](https://www.opensourcerers.org/2023/04/24/building-trust-in-the-software-supply-chain/) the 24th of April of 2023.
+NOTE: this blog post was originally posted on [Opensourcerers](https://www.opensourcerers.org/2023/04/24/building-trust-in-the-software-supply-chain/) on the 24th of April 2023.

 ## 1. Distributed components of the Secure Software Factory